Dr. Ellison’s Lab

 Dr. Ellison Primary Clinical/Research Advisee

-Jared is a 1st-year Clinical Psychology Ph.D. student specializing in Neuropsychology.
+Jared is a 2nd-year Clinical Psychology Ph.D. student specializing in Neuropsychology and a Clinical Psychology extern at the Captain James A Lovell Federal Health Care Center.
 He received his B.A. in History and B.F.A. in Music Performance from York University in Toronto.
-He has work experience as a teacher and course designer for multiple international educational institutions, and he has a variety of research experience with several Neurology, Neuropsychology, and Neuroscience based laboratories throughout North America.
-His research interests lie at the intersection of neuroscience and psychology with a focus on the use of neuroimaging and neuropsychological assessment for the development and administration of cognitive and behavioral interventions such as psychoeducation, cognitive rehabilitation, cognitive training, and counseling.
+He has work experience as a teacher and course designer for multiple international educational institutions, and he has a variety of research experience with several Neurology, Neuropsychology, and Neuroscience laboratories throughout North America.
+His research interests lie at the intersection of neuroscience and psychology, focusing on the use of neuroimaging and neuropsychological assessment for the development and administration of cognitive and behavioral interventions such as psychoeducation, cognitive rehabilitation, cognitive training, and counseling.

 Contact:: j.jacobsoncherry@my.rfums.org